-On October 2, 2009, staff conducted a conference call with the parties to discuss a proposed stipulation in response to STS' petition.
-On the call, staff proposed to conduct a post implementation evaluation of the LEX and LENS interfaces to determine if LEX provides the same or similar edit capabilities as LENS.
-The review would be conducted in lieu of recommending a stay of the November 14, OSS Release.
-Additionally, staff proposed that AT&T run LENS in parallel with LEX for a nine month period.
+On October 2, 2009, our staff conducted a conference call with the parties to discuss a proposed stipulation in response to STS' petition.
+On the call, our staff proposed to conduct a post implementation evaluation of the LEX and LENS interfaces to determine if LEX provides the same or similar edit capabilities as LENS.
+This review would be conducted in lieu of staying the November 14, OSS Release.
+Additionally, our staff proposed that AT&T run LENS in parallel with LEX for a nine month period.

-Staff proposed that upon completion of the review, staff will bring a recommendation back to the Commission regarding the results of its evaluation and conclusions and any corrective or regulatory action, if necessary.
-Additionally, staff proposed that the specific date of LENS retirement will be addressed in staff's follow-up recommendation.
-Staff's proposal also recommended removal of STS' request for the assessment of attorney fees and deferred the assessment of injunctive relief.
+Upon completion of the review, our staff proposed bringing a recommendation back to us regarding the results of its evaluation and conclusions and any corrective or regulatory action, if necessary.
+Additionally, our staff proposed that the specific date of LENS retirement be addressed in this follow-up recommendation.
+Last, our staff's proposal recommended removal of STS' request for the assessment of attorney fees and deferred the assessment of injunctive relief.

-It is staff's understanding that the parties have since agreed for staff to conduct the review.
-However, AT&T would not agree to operating the LENS ordering interface any longer than its original planned retirement date of March 22, 2010.
-Staff will proceed expeditiously; however, staff is concerned that it will not have the review completed, published, and brought before the Commission for decision by AT&T's scheduled LENS retirement date.
-Factors affecting this timeline include workload, scheduling requirements, company availability, and the Commission confidentiality review requirements.
-Therefore, staff recommends AT&T should be required to run the existing LENS interface in parallel until completion of staff's review and any Commission decision on this matter.
+It is our understanding that the parties have since agreed to allow our staff to conduct the review.
+However, AT&T has not agreed to operating the LENS ordering interface any longer than its original planned retirement date of March 22, 2010.
+Whereas our staff will proceed expeditiously; AT&T shall be required to run the existing LENS interface in parallel until completion of staff's review and any Commission decision on this matter.